kdando/be-nc-news/README.md

 This will create your databases.

-The test suites are set-up to re-seed with test data before each test runs.
+The test suites are set to re-seed with test data before each test runs.
 To seed with development data run:

 `npm run seed`